Autumn colours at Lake Tekapo

-Visiting New Zealand in April
+New Zealand in April

-As one of our Kiwi Guides says: “I’ve been guiding all over New Zealand since 1999 and if you ask me what my favourite travel memories are, without a doubt it is travelling through remote countryside like the Mackenzie Country, Central Otago or Central North Island in clear, autumn sunshine with colours everywhere and the occasional dusting of snow high up on the hills.”
+As one of our Kiwi Guides says: “I’ve been guiding all over New Zealand since 1999 and if you ask me what my favourite travel memories are, without a doubt it is travelling through remote countryside like the Mackenzie Country, Central Otago or Central North Island in clear, April sunshine with colours everywhere and the occasional dusting of snow high up on the hills.”

 When is peak season for travellers to New Zealand?